A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Basics of apparent viscosity and review of recent works

-which is equivalent to the second invariant of the symmetric part of the velocity gradient tensor~$\Sij$.
-The quantity~$\eta$ expresses the apparent viscosity to be determined.
-Throughout the present work, we will disregard the existence of single particles but represent the particles summarily by the properties of so-called \emph{particle size classes}.
-The presence of particles within the flow increases the viscous dissipation compared with the pure fluid phase with viscosity~$\eta_0$ which leads to the observability of the apparent viscosity~$\eta$.
+Throughout this work, we will disregard the existence of single particles but represent the particles summarily by the so-called \emph{particle size classes}.
+The presence of particles within the flow increases the viscous dissipation compared with the pure fluid phase with viscosity~$\eta_0$ which leads to the measurability of the apparent viscosity~$\eta_{\text{app}}$.
 In order to isolate the influence of the particle phase on the apparent viscosity one defines the \emph{relative viscosity}~$\eta_r$ as

 The apparent viscosity is mainly dependent on the \emph{volume fraction}~$\phi$